Minors (under 16 years)

 U.S. Consulate General, Mumbai is pleased to provide courier delivery services for Consular Reports of Birth Abroad (CRBA) and U.S. passports.
 This service will allow for timely tracking and fast delivery of your documents.
 Please carefully read the instructions below to arrive at your appointment prepared.

 - At the Consulate, you will be asked to purchase a courier envelope in the lobby for INR 350.
-The fee may be paid by cash or demand draft in favor of "First Flight Couriers LTD." Drafts can be drawn on any nationalized or foreign bank operating in India.
-Drafts of co-operative banks are not accepted at this time.
-Along with your payment, you will also be asked to submit a completed courier slip (PDF 176KB).
+The fee may be paid by cash or demand draft in favor of "First Flight Couriers LTD." Drafts can be drawn on any foreign bank operating in India or nationalized bank only.
+Along with your payment please submit a completed courier slip (PDF 176KB).

 - Once your CRBA or U.S. passport application is processed, the ACS Unit will return a sealed courier envelope containing your CRBA or U.S. passport to First Flight.